OWASP/www-project-developer-guide/draft/04-foundations/01-security-fundamentals.md

 * [Verification][sammv]
 * [Operations][sammo]

+The SAMM model describes these foundations of software security as Business Functions, which are further divided into Business Practices.
-The sections in the Developer Guide reference at least one of the Business Functions or Practices in SAMM.
+Most of the sections in the Developer Guide reference at least one of the Business Functions or Practices from SAMM.

 #### CIA triad

 Security is simply about controlling who can interact with your information, what they can do with it, and when they can interact with it.
-These characteristics of security can be described using the CIA triad, and can be extended using the AAA triad.
+These characteristics of security can be described using the CIA triad.

 CIA stands for Confidentiality, Integrity and Availability, and it is usually depicted as a triangle representing the strong bonds between its three tenets.
-This trio is considered the pillars of application security, with CIA described as a property of some data or of a process.
+This triad is considered the pillars of application security, often Confidentiality, Integrity or Availability are used as a properties of data or processes within a given system.
-Often CIA is extended with AAA: Authorization, Authentication and Auditing.
+The CIA triad can be extended with the AAA triad: Authorization, Authentication and Auditing.

 #### Confidentiality